 (b) The number of shares of Con Edison common stock that may be issued pursuant to outstanding awards under the Long Term Incentive Plan approved by the company's shareholders in 2013 (the "2013 LTIP") include: (A) outstanding awards made in 2014 and subsequent years (1,123,793 shares for performance restricted stock units and 65,180 shares for time-based restricted stock units); (B) 238,079 shares covered by outstanding directors' deferred stock unit awards (which vested upon grant).
 Amounts do not include shares that may be issued pursuant to any dividend reinvestment in the future on the deferred stock units.
-There is no dividend reinvestment on the other outstanding awards.
+There is no dividend reinvestment on the other outstanding awards had no exercise price.
+No new awards may be made under the 2013 LTIP after May 20, 2023 outstanding awards.
 The outstanding awards had no exercise price.
-No new awards may be made under the 2013 LTIP after May 20, 2023.

-(c) Shares of Con Edison common stock may be issued under the Stock Purchase Plan until May 19, 2024 (which is 10 years after the date of the annual meeting at which Con Edison's shareholders approved the plan).
+No new awards may be made under the 2013 LTIP after May 20, 2023. (c) Shares of Con Edison common stock may be issued under the Stock Purchase Plan until May 19, 2024 (which is 10 years after the date of the annual meeting at which Con Edison's shareholders approved the plan).